markusmoenig/Eldiron/docs/src/pages/intro.md

 ## On the Way to v1 – The Current State

 One of the final pieces of the puzzle was choosing a **Doom-style world editor**—a decision that made creating worlds and levels **both easy and highly flexible**.
-Another major decision was to use **Python for scripting** while also developing a **visual, node-based scripting system** for those who prefer to work without code.
+Another major decision was to build **Eldrin Script**, a small runtime language tailored to game logic in Eldiron.

-The node system is built around **Python classes (modules)**, making it possible to use the same logic in both **direct scripting and visual scripting**.
+Eldrin Script now drives world, region, character, and item behavior directly, with shared rules, attributes, and authoring data carrying more of the reusable gameplay structure.

 In keeping with the **retro aesthetic**, I also implemented a **software rasterizer**—if they could do it in 1990, we can certainly do it now!